AbstractPlay/gameslib/docs/api.md

 Current flags are the following:

 * `simultaneous`: signals that moves for all players must be submitted at once.
 The front-end will need to store partial moves until all players have submitted.
 * `perspective`: signals that the game can adjust the rendered image for a player's perspective.
-Pass a player number (i.e., 1, 2, etc.) to the `render()` function.
+The front end should set the default rotation for the different players accordingly.
+By increments of 180, or 90 if `rotate90` is set.
 * `stacking-expanding`: signals that the game uses the `stacking-expanding` renderer.
 Pass the clicked-upon column and row to `render()` to display the expanded stack in the rendered image.
 Or call `renderColumn()` with the column and row to receive a separate render JSON just representing the expanded stack.
 * `scores`: signals that players have scores.
 The front end can use `getPlayerScore(playerid: number) => number` to fetch scores.
 * `limited-pieces`: signals that players have a limited number of pieces, the number of which should be displayed to the players.
 Use `getPlayerPieces(playerid: number) => number` to fetch the number of pieces the given player has at the moment.
 Mutually exclusive with `player-stashes`.